chapmanu/web-components/README.md

 This is the home page of the website.
 You will notice that most of the file contains includes to other files located in the `_includes/` directory.

 ##### _includes/
-Save html that needs to be re-used in this folder.
-It can be referenced anywhere using the `{% include file.html %}`.
+Contains html that will be re-used.
+It can be referenced anywhere using `{% include file.html %}`.
 Included files like this are referenced from the root of the `_includes/` directory.
-Therefore, _includes/molecules/button.html can be included anywhere with `{% include molecules/button.html %}`
+Therefore, `_includes/molecules/button.html` can be included anywhere with `{% include molecules/button.html %}`.

 ##### _assets/
-Only javascripts and stylesheets located at the root of `_assets/stylesheets` and `_assets/javascripts` will be compiled and made available to the demo site.
-Keep the assets for components organized in seperate files and sub-directories, then "include" them into a "manifest" file at the root of these folders.
+Only javascripts and stylesheets located at the root of `_assets/stylesheets` and `_assets/javascripts` will be compiled and made available to bower and the demo site.
+However, assets for components should be organized in seperate files and sub-directories, then "included" into a "manifest" file at the root of these folders.

 When developing a component, it will usually fall into one of these three categories.
 Each category has its own sub-folder where the asset file should be saved.